cisagov/ScubaGear/CONTENTSTYLEGUIDE.md

 ### Not Implemented

-If the policy bullet point is untestable at this time, use the templates below.
+If the policy is untestable at this time, use the templates below.

 #### Config